 e.
-Experience in caring for 10 women with complex needs across pregnancy, labour, birth or the postnatal period.
+Experience in caring for 10 women with complex needs, ensuring student experiences are varied across pregnancy, labour, birth and the postnatal periods.
 This may include women the student has engaged with as part of their continuity of care experiences.